My objective is to write a Promises/A+ conformant implementation similar to

 }

-Also the fulfill, reject methods should be updated so that they invoke all the handlers stored in the promise when called, this is implemented in a new function finale called after the state and the value have been updated.
+Also, the fulfill and reject methods should be updated so that they invoke all the handlers stored in the promise when called.
+This is implemented in a new function, finale, called after the state and the value have been updated.

 function fulfill(promise, value) {